PLACERVILLE, Calif. (KTXL) -- Answers are surfacing four decades after two brutal killings in South Lake Tahoe.

 Brynn Rainey worked at a casino.
 Investigators say in the summer of 1977 the 27-year-old's body was found in a shallow grave.

-The El Dorado County Cold Case Task Force identified suspect Joseph Holt with the help of genetic genealogy, the same type of technology used in the Golden State Killer case.
+The El Dorado County Cold Case Task Force identified suspect Joseph Holt with the help of genetic genealogy.

 Ballard said these difficult cold cases are getting solved because of the growth and popularity of public DNA databases, like GEDmatch, which law enforcement agencies can access without court orders.